xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.TIME**(**time, macro\_text**, tolerance, insert\_logical)

-Time    is the time and date, given as a serial number, at which the macro is to be run.
+Time&nbsp;&nbsp;&nbsp;&nbsp;is the time and date, given as a serial number, at which the macro is to be run.
 If time does not include a date (that is, if time is a serial number less than 1), the macro is run the next time this time occurs.

-Macro\_text    is the name of, or an R1C1-style reference to, a macro to run at the specified time and every subsequent day at that time.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or an R1C1-style reference to, a macro to run at the specified time and every subsequent day at that time.

-Tolerance    is the time and date, given as a serial number, that you are willing to wait until and still have the macro run.
+Tolerance&nbsp;&nbsp;&nbsp;&nbsp;is the time and date, given as a serial number, that you are willing to wait until and still have the macro run.
 For example, if Microsoft Excel is not in Ready, Copy, Cut, or Find mode at time, because another macro is running, but is in Ready mode 15 seconds later, and tolerance is set to time plus 30 seconds, the macro specified by macro\_text will run.
 If Microsoft Excel was not in Ready mode within 30 seconds, the macro would not run.
 If tolerance is omitted, it is assumed to be infinite.

-Insert\_logical    is a logical value specifying whether you want every day macro\_text to run at time.
+Insert\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether you want every day macro\_text to run at time.
 Use insert\_logical when you want to clear a previously set ON.TIME formula.
 If insert\_logical is TRUE or omitted, the macro specified by macro\_text is carried out at time.
 If insert\_logical is FALSE and macro\_text is not set to run at time, ON.TIME returns the \#VALUE error value.

 **Examples**